Table of Contents

 - Stamp Duty (Sometimes) – In many cases, stamp duty is exempt if the transfer is court-ordered or part of a family law settlement.
 But if it’s not, stamp duty can be a big-ticket cost, especially in states like NSW or VIC.
 Check your state’s laws or speak to your conveyancer to confirm.

 - Court Order or Consent Order – To avoid stamp duty and make the split legally enforceable, you might need a consent order or binding financial agreement.
-These can cost between $1,000 and $3,000, depending on your lawyer.
+These can cost around $1,000 to $3,000, depending on your lawyer.

-- Mortgage Insurance (If Applicable) – If you refinance and your loan-to-value ratio (LVR) goes above 80%, lenders mortgage insurance (LMI) may kick in.
-LMI can add thousands to your loan.
+- Lenders’ Mortgage Insurance (if applicable) – If refinancing pushes your loan-to-value ratio (LVR) above 80%, you might have to pay Lenders Mortgage Insurance (LMI).
+This one-off premium can amount to thousands of dollars added on top of your loan.
 It’s best to check with your broker before committing.

 - Loan Break Costs (Fixed Loans Only) – If your current home loan is fixed, breaking it early can attract penalties.
 These vary by lender and the remaining fixed term.
-Always ask your lender for a payout figure before refinancing.
+Always ask your lender for a payout figure before refinancing so you’re aware of any break costs.

-Pros and Cons Of Buying Out Your Ex-Partner Out Of The House
+Pros and Cons Of Buying Your Ex-Partner Out Of The House

 Buying your ex out of the home can feel like a win, but it’s not always the right move.
 Let’s break down the pros and cons so you can make a confident decision.